luc-chevaux/sliding-youtube-gallery/readme.txt

 * Video count setting bug, was fixed.

 == Upgrade Notice ==

+= 1.4.2 =
+- Fixed fancybox version when registering the script (in some themes that redistribute fancybox this may be an issue)

 = 1.4.1 =
 - Fixed unexpected T_FUNCTION bug on php < 5.3